Sequential Chemotherapy for Pleural Mesothelioma Promising

 The researchers concluded that treatment including cisplatin/gemcitabine followed by mitoxantrone/methotrexate/mitomycin produces a benefit in patients with advanced mesothelioma.
 However, further trials directly comparing this treatment approach to others using newer chemotherapy agents or treatment of patients upon signs of disease progression are warranted to determine the true clinical benefit of this approach.

 Patients diagnosed with mesothelioma may wish to speak with their physician regarding their individual risks and benefits of participating in a clinical trial further evaluating new therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Pito C, Marino A, De Pangher V, et al. Sequential chemotherapy with cisplatin/gemcitabine (CG) followed by mitoxantrone/methotrexate/mitomycin (MMM) in patients with malignant pleural mesothelioma: A multicenter Italian Phase II Study (SITMP-1).
 Lung Cancer.
 2006;52:199-206.